My Favorite Way to Learn Vocabulary for the GRE (updated)

 Here’s the thing: almost every word list out there is based on the words that have already appeared in official ETS GRE verbal practice material.
 There’s tons of overlap between each list.

 To combat this redundancy, you’ll probably want to use just one list, and then supplement by looking up any words that aren’t on that list.
+However, ETS (the company that creates the GRE) can choose from literally any word - so it's hard to predict which words will show up on the GRE you take.
+That's why I want you to learn as many words as you can!

 What are the top or most frequent GRE vocabulary words?